Weapons Offenses Lawyer Trenton, NJ

 Book an Appointment to Discuss Your Criminal Weapons Charges with Robbinsville Gun Crime Attorney Lauren Scardella

-If you or a loved one has been accused of committing a weapons offense, do not delay in obtaining expert legal advice.
+If you or a loved one has been accused of committing a weapons offense, do not delay in obtaining experienced legal advice.
 The penalties for New Jersey weapons offenses are much too severe to go it alone, and a criminal defense attorney can provide guidance and support every step of the way.
 Contact my Hamilton office at 609-587-1144 to schedule a free initial consultation today, or fill out this online form.
 The office is conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.

 Frequently Asked Questions About Criminal Weapons Offenses in NJ